Hydrocodone is an opiate medication often prescribed for severe pain, according to MedlinePlus.

 Call 911 immediately if you notice someone is displaying the following symptoms after taking a suspected dose of laced hydrocodone:

 Do not leave a user alone if you see them in this condition.
 Call for help if there is even a slight problem.
 This can save a person’s life.
 If emergency services arrive in time, paramedics can stabilize the user who may have taken tainted hydrocodone pills.

 This medication is often mixed with acetaminophen and known by its brand names, Norco and Vicodin.

-Healthline reports that acetaminophen-hydrocodone mixtures have a black box warning from the U.S. Food and Drug Administration, cautioning of their addictive potential.
+Acetaminophen-hydrocodone mixtures have a black box warning from the U.S. Food and Drug Administration, cautioning of their addictive potential.

 Most people who are given hydrocodone get used to it.
 If pain is still a problem, a doctor will increase a patient’s dose after three to seven days, so the medication will assist them.

 Hydrocodone poses the risk of misuse and dependency.
 After periods of sustained use, patients should not stop using the medication cold turkey, as it could cause withdrawal.

 They should seek their doctor’s advice first.
 If people start taking hydrocodone for recreational purposes, they might ferret it from illicit sources.

 The U.S. Centers for Disease Control and Prevention (CDC) warns that buying hydrocodone from drug dealers or unlicensed sellers may result in exposure to versions that are laced with other substances.

 If you struggle with opioid abuse, evidenced by your desire to purchase hydrocodone pills on the street or from other illicit sources, it’s time to get help.
 The risk of buying hydrocodone that has been cut with other dangerous substances like fentanyl is too high.
 The only way to stay safe is to get help and stop abusing all opioids.